cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ### Integration Test via `RelayerContext`

-With all the above changes, we can now write an integration test that tests the IBC workflow - client creation, connection handshake, channel handshake and packet relay for any host environment that implements `TestHost`.
+With all the above changes, we can now write an integration test that tests the IBC workflow - client creation, connection handshake, channel handshake, and packet relaying for any host environment that implements `TestHost`.

 This can be done by reading the
 [IBC events](https://github.com/cosmos/ibc-rs/blob/v0.51.0/ibc-testkit/src/testapp/ibc/core/types.rs#L95)